vincentaudebert/vincentaudebert.github.io/_posts/2016-05-15-import-export-react-es6.md

 And getting one of these errors:

 ```
 Uncaught Invariant Violation: Element type is invalid: expected a string (for built-in components) or a class/function (for composite components) but got: undefined.
-Check the render method of `YourClass`.
+Check the render method of `YourComponent`.
 ```

 or